xullnn/ls_pull_over_push/225/answers.md

 ```
 - 1) what is `sub1` and `sub2`'s `constructor` property;
   - `sub1`'s constructor is `superType` -- if we check this right after the creation of `sub1` -- since its the original constructor `subType`'s `prototype` is changed to an instance of `superType` which has `constructor` property referencing to `superType`
-  - but if we finish executing `subType.prototype.constructor = subType;`, both `sub1` and`sub2`'s constructor are `subType`
+  - but if we finish executing `subType.prototype.constructor = subType;`, both `sub1` and `sub2`'s constructor are `subType`
 - 2) what is the value of `sub1` and `sub2`'s `property1` property;
   - `subType.prototype` now is an instance of `superType`, so it has access to `property1`.
-Since `sub1` ans `sub2` is instance of `subType` it can search up to `subType.prototype` to find the `property1` there too.
+Since `sub1` and `sub2` is instance of `subType` it can search up to `subType.prototype` to find the `property1` there too.
 But in this case, we haven't passed argument during instantiation, so the returned value would be `undefined`
 - 3) what's the purpose of doing this: `subType.prototype.constructor = subType;`
-  - if we substitute a constructor's `prototype` object, we need to change the new prototype's constructor referening back to the current constructor, so all the instances can get the rigth type(reflected by constructor name) of them.
+  - if we substitute a constructor's `prototype` object, we need to change the new prototype's constructor referencing back to the current constructor, so all the instances can get the right type(reflected by constructor name) of them.

 Describe the inheritance chain in the previous question, and what about this one?